WHAT ARE THE SPECIFIC BENEFITS OF EXERCISE?

 - Low-impact aerobics also help stabilize and support the joints and may even reduce inflammation in some joints.
 Cycling and walking are beneficial, and swimming or exercising in water is highly recommended for people with arthritis.

-- Patients should strive for short but frequent exercise sessions guided by physical therapists or certified instructors.
+- Patients should strive for short but frequent exercise sessions guided by physical therapists or certified instructors in order to get proper and specific benefits of exercise Missouri.

 - Exercise is very important for slowing the progression of osteoporosis.